|

 Develop procedures that allow you or your customers

-4.6.4.1 Supplier verification at subcontractor's place When you must verify the acceptability of purchased products at the subcontractor's premises, ensure that your purchase order documents and contracts specify your verification and acceptance requirements and methods.
+4.6.4.1 Supplier verification at subcontractor's place When you must verify the acceptability of purchased products

-4.6.4.2 Customer verification of subcontracted product When your customers wish to verify the acceptability of the products you purchase on their behalf, ensure that they are given this opportunity at both the subcontractors' premises and yours. |
+4.6.4.2 Customer verification of subcontracted product When your customers wish to verify the acceptability of the

 |